-Restricted cash primarily represents the proceeds collected through a surcharge on certain customers' bills plus interest earned on the proceeds and is used to service California Safe Drinking Water Bond obligations.
+In 2011 restricted cash includes \$3 million of Cal Water and a third party cash deposits for a capital project.
+It also includes \$1.2 million of proceeds collected through a surcharge on certain customers' bills plus interest earned on the proceeds and is used to service California Safe Drinking Water Bond obligations.
 All restricted cash is included in prepaid expenses.
-At December 31, 2010 and 2009, restricted cash was \$1,183 and \$4,352, respectively.
+At December 31, 2011 and 2010, restricted cash was \$4,225 and \$1,183, respectively.